WORKSHOP CONTENT STRANDS

 A facilitated session by Claudia Walker, Founder of HBCU Prep School and the Black Wall Street Stock Market Summer Camp, to evaluate where our personal assets lie and those of our students in order to build joy in our classrooms and achieve literacy justice.

 A special closing Poetic Snapshot of the Day by our Literacy and Justice for All Symposium Poet in Residence, and 2016 Oakland Youth Poet Laureate Azariah Cole Shepherd

 Blossoming with Phonological and Phonemic Awareness

 National Literacy Consultant, Zaner-Bloser, Inc.

 Phonemic proficiency is critical for literacy development.
 Students with well-developed sensitivity to the sound structure of language are better prepared to make connections between spoken and written language (speech to print).
 Teachers need to be given the tools to put the research of phonological and phonemic awareness into practice.
-This session will define and identify what is meant by phonological and phonemic awareness instruction and will provide teachers with the tools needed to embed into their daily instructional practices so students can truly blossom In reading.
+This session will define and identify what is meant by phonological and phonemic awareness instruction and will provide teachers with the tools needed to embed them into their daily instructional practices so students can truly blossom in reading.

 The Intersection of Literacy Instruction and SEL